sathya-ml/pico-temperature-control/README.md

 This project involves working with electricity, which can be dangerous and potentially life-threatening if not done correctly.
-It may include components or instructions that require working with both low-voltage circuits and higher voltages that can be hazardous.
-I am not an expert in electrical engineering or safety, and this project is provided solely for educational and informational purposes.
-If you are not experienced or qualified to handle electrical components, particularly those involving higher voltages, please seek assistance from a professional.
-The author is not liable for any injury, damage, or loss of life resulting from following the instructions or using the code provided in this repository.
-Proceed with caution and at your own risk.
+It may include components or instructions that require working with both low-voltage circuits and higher voltages that can be hazardous. **I am not an expert in electrical engineering or safety, and this project is provided solely for educational and informational purposes**.
+If you are not experienced or qualified to handle electrical components, particularly those involving higher voltages, please seek assistance from a professional. **The author is not liable for any injury, damage, or loss of life resulting from following the instructions or using the code provided in this repository.
+Proceed with caution and at your own risk.**

 ## Description